-- The coat of Kerry Blue Terrier should be brushed on daily basis to avoid matting or knotted up of coats.
+- The coat of Kerry Blue Terrier should be brushed on a daily basis to avoid matting or knotted up of coats.

-The health problems seen in Kerry Blue Terrier are neurological disease called, cerebellar, abiotrophy, a condition that affects puppies and go progress to paralysis.
+The health problems seen in Kerry Blue Terrier are a neurological disease called, cerebellar, abiotrophy, a condition that affects puppies and go progress to paralysis.

 Price of Kerry Blue Terrier Puppies